 The shot above is from Emmanuel Lubezki (The Revenant, Birdman).
 A lot of his shots tend to be quite low contrast.
 I love his work, he always manages to get his own original look into the pictures.
 I find it hard to describe why i like it, so I'll just leave his instagram name and you can look him up for yourself. @chivexp

 The above shot is from Reed Morano.
 Her shots are usually really low key, dark moody affairs.
-She is incredibly talented and well worth a follow @reedmorano.
+She is an incredibly talented cinematographer and well worth a follow @reedmorano.

-It's also worth looking at a few photographers you like.
+It's also worth looking at a few photographers.
 Recently, I have been enjoying the work of Alan Schaller

 Alan Schaller typically shoots really high contrast scenes.
 He tends to make use of shapes and shadows in a really effective way.
 You can follow him at @alan_schaller

 These are just some people that I like, but you may not.
 There are lots of people out there who are shooting great stuff, just pick a few people you like and see if you can get some inspiration from it.
 Click here to see more cinematographer I recommed following.